Agent skills are becoming composable the way npm packages did

 Skills are just markdown files that make agents useful

 An agent skill is a markdown file.
-That is it.
-You write instructions in natural language, save it as .md, and suddenly your AI coding agent knows how to do something it could not do before.
+You write instructions in natural language, save as .md, and your agent knows how to do something new.
 No API.
 No SDK.
 No build step.
-Just prose that teaches a machine how to perform a specific task well.
+Prose that teaches a machine a specific task.

-The distribution model is what makes this interesting. npx skills add mblode/agent-skills — one command and the skill is in your project.
+The distribution is what makes this interesting. npx skills add mblode/agent-skills.
+One command and the skill is in your project.
 Sound familiar?
-It should.
 This is npm install for agent capabilities.
-You browse a registry, pick what you need, install it, and your agent gets smarter.
+Browse a registry, install, your agent gets smarter.

 I have been building skills for Claude Code since late 2025.
-Every time I find myself repeating the same instructions across projects, I extract them into a skill.
-Deployment patterns, code review checklists, animation guidelines, component architecture decisions.
-Things that used to live in my head or in scattered docs now live in composable, shareable files.
+Every time I repeat the same instructions across projects, I extract them.
+Deployment patterns, code review checklists, animation guidelines, component decisions.
+Things that lived in my head now live in shareable files.

 The meta moment

-I built agent-skills-creator — a skill that creates other skills.
-You describe what you want the skill to do, and the agent generates a well-structured skill file following best practices.
+I built agent-skills-creator.
+A skill that creates skills.
+You describe what you want, and the agent generates a structured skill file.
 A skill that makes skills.
-The recursion is not a gimmick.
+Not a gimmick.
 It is the natural consequence of treating agent capabilities as composable units.

 Then I built allmd.
-It converts any URL, PDF, video, or audio file into clean markdown.
+It converts any URL, PDF, video, or audio into clean markdown.
 The tagline is "turn the whole universe into a skill," and I meant it literally.
-Any knowledge source on the internet can become agent-consumable context in one command.
-Research papers, documentation, blog posts, YouTube tutorials — all of it becomes raw material for teaching agents.
+Any knowledge source becomes agent context in one command.

 Then I built Shareful.ai.
-Think of it as Stack Overflow for AI coding agents.
-A platform where developers share solutions, patterns, and approaches that work well with AI tools.
-The problems we solve with agents are different from the problems we Google.
+Stack Overflow for AI coding agents.
+Developers share solutions and patterns that work with AI tools.
+The problems we solve with agents are different from the ones we Google.
 They deserve their own knowledge base.

-Each project felt like a standalone idea.
-Looking back, they are all the same idea.
+Each project felt standalone.
+They are the same idea.
 Build the ecosystem that makes agent capabilities shareable.

 The npm analogy is not a metaphor

 In 2010, npm was a weird idea.
-Why would you share a four-line function as a package?
-Why would you install left-pad instead of writing it yourself?
-The answer turned out to be that composability at scale changes everything.
-Small, focused, reusable units compound into capability that no single developer could build alone.
+Why share a four-line function as a package?
+Why install left-pad instead of writing it?
+Composability at scale changes everything.
+Small, focused, reusable units compound into capability no single developer could build alone.

-Skills are following the exact same trajectory.
-They are small.
-They are focused.
-They are shareable.
-They compose.
-You install a skill for database migrations, another for accessibility audits, another for performance profiling.
-Your agent becomes competent across domains without you becoming an expert in all of them.
+Skills are on the same trajectory.
+Small.
+Focused.
+Shareable.
+Composable.
+Install one for database migrations, another for accessibility audits, another for performance profiling.
+Your agent becomes competent across domains without you being an expert in all of them.

 The early npm ecosystem was messy and exciting.
-Skills are messy and exciting right now.
-There is no dominant registry yet.
-Best practices are still forming.
-The people building skills today are the equivalent of the people who published the first npm packages — they are shaping a format that millions will eventually use.
+Skills are messy and exciting now.
+No dominant registry.
+Best practices still forming.
+The people building skills today are the equivalent of the first npm publishers.

 MCPs are the other half

-MCPs are related but they serve a different purpose.
-MCPs are infrastructure for AI agents rather than humans.
-They expose natural language APIs so bots can run commands on our behalf.
-Stainless is already auto-generating SDKs and MCPs from OpenAPI specs.
+MCPs are infrastructure for agents rather than humans.
+They expose natural language APIs so bots can run commands.
+Stainless auto-generates SDKs and MCPs from OpenAPI specs.
 The infrastructure layer is standardising fast.

-Skills sit on top of that infrastructure.
-A skill might tell an agent when and why to use a specific MCP.
+Skills sit on top.
+A skill tells an agent when and why to use a specific MCP.
 The MCP provides the capability.
 The skill provides the judgment.
-Together they turn a generic AI assistant into a domain-specific collaborator.

 The honest tension

-Here is the part I wrestle with: even skills for CLI tools are mostly overkill because Claude Code can just figure it out.
-Give it a well-documented tool and it will read the docs, understand the flags, and use it correctly without any skill file telling it how.
+Here is what I wrestle with: even skills for CLI tools are mostly overkill because Claude Code can figure it out.
+Give it a well-documented tool and it will read the docs and use it correctly.

 So why do skills matter?
-Because right now, they dramatically improve output quality and consistency.
-The gap between "the agent can figure it out" and "the agent does it exactly the way I want" is real.
+They improve output quality and consistency.
+The gap between "the agent can figure it out" and "the agent does it the way I want" is real.
 Skills close that gap.
-They encode preferences, patterns, and hard-won decisions that the agent would not discover on its own.
+They encode preferences and hard-won decisions the agent would not discover alone.

 The open question

-Will skills consolidate the way npm did — a dominant registry, a standard format, an ecosystem so entrenched it becomes permanent infrastructure?
-Or will agents absorb skills into their own intelligence, making the explicit skill file a historical artefact?
+Will skills consolidate the way npm did, with a dominant registry and standard format?
+Or will agents absorb skills into their own intelligence?

 I do not know.
 But I know which side I am building on.
-The people who shaped npm's early ecosystem got to define how an entire generation of developers shared code.
-The people shaping the skills ecosystem today get to define how an entire generation of developers share agent capabilities.
+The people who shaped npm's early ecosystem got to define how a generation of developers shared code.
+The people shaping skills today get to define how a generation share agent capabilities.

 That is a bet worth making.
 Even if the agents eventually eat it all.